 2. Are self-referencing canonical tags a good idea?

 Yes, it’s normally considered best practice to add a self-referencing canonical tag.
-A self-referencing canonical tag, like it sounds, is one that canonicals to itself.
+A self-referencing canonical tag, as it sounds, is one that canonicals to itself.
 This ensures that multiple versions of the page (duplicates) don’t get indexed separately.

 For example, the page https://www.example.com would have a rel=”canonical” tag that points to https://www.example.com (the same URL).
 This would prevent alternate versions of the same page such as https://example.com from getting indexed.